 - 102.01 Any person engaged in, or desiring to establish a grain warehouse business shall make application to the Mississippi Department of Agriculture and Commerce on forms prescribed by the Commissioner.
 Each application shall be accompanied with an application fee of \$150.00 and a license fee as provided for.
-The license fee will be returned if a license is refused. - 102.02 A chart showing the location of all facilities to be licensed, including a bin chart assigning a number to each bin or compartment, will be attached to the application. - 102.03 Each application for license or renewal thereof shall be accompanied by a current financial statement prepared by and provided to the Department by an independent certified public accountant who is not affiliated with the grain warehouseman's business.
-The applicant must also execute and provide in conjunction with the application a financial audit release in a form prescribed by the Department.
-The release will authorize the applicant's auditor/CPA to directly disclose copies of the current financial statement to the Department.
+The license fee will be returned if a license is refused. - 102.02 A chart showing the location of all facilities to be licensed, including a bin chart assigning a number to each bin or compartment, will be attached to the application. - 102.03 Each application for license or renewal thereof shall be accompanied by a financial statement prepared by an independent public accountant and the grain warehouseman.
 The accountant, in addition to preparing the financial statement, must check and certify to the accuracy of the accounts receivable and listed inventories.
 Such financial statement to include, but not limited to, a balance sheet and operating statement as of the close of the most recent fiscal year.
 A warehouse may furnish a detailed listing of insurable assets such as buildings, machinery, equipment and merchandise inventory listing the current market value of such assets and the extent that such assets are protected by insurance against loss or damage.
 A Certificate of Insurance on the insurable assets, providing that no cancellation shall be effective unless thirty (30) days advance notice of such cancellation is given to the Commissioner is to be furnished to comply with the net asset requirement of Section 75-44-21 of the Act. - 102.04 Each application for license or renewal thereof shall be accompanied by a Certificate of Issuance of Insurance.
 Such insurance to at all times keep the grain stored in the grain warehouse insured for its full market value against loss by fire, inherent explosion, lightning and windstorm.
 All policies shall provide that no cancellation shall be effective unless thirty (30) day prior notice is given to the Commissioner. - 102.05 Every grain warehouseman shall file, with his application for license, a copy of his schedule of charges for storage and other services.
 The schedule of charges shall be kept conspicuously posted and shall be strictly adhered to. - 102.06 Before any person is granted a license, such person shall give a bond to the Commissioner executed by the grain warehouseman as principal and by corporate surety licensed to do business in this state as a surety.
 The bond shall be in favor of the Commissioner for the benefit of all persons interested, their legal representative, attorneys or assigns, conditioned upon the faithful compliance by the grain warehouseman.
 The amount of bond to be furnished for each grain warehouse is detailed in Section 75-44-31 of the Act.